Sparse is Enough in Fine-tuning Pre-trained Large Language Models: Abstract

 \section{Abstract}

-With the prevalence of pre-training-fine-tuning paradigm, how to efficiently adapt the pre-trained model to the downstream tasks has been an intriguing issue. \textbf{P}arameter-\textbf{E}fficient \textbf{F}ine-\textbf{T}uning (PEFT) methods have been proposed for low-cost adaptation, including Adapters, Bia-only, and the recently widely used Low-Rank Adaptation.
-Although these methods have demonstrated their effectiveness to some extent and have been widely applied, the underlying principles are still unclear.
-In this paper, we reveal the transition of loss landscape in the downstream domain from random initialization to pre-trained initialization, that is, from low-amplitude oscillation to high-amplitude oscillation.
-The parameter gradients exhibit a property akin to sparsity, where a small fraction of components dominate the total gradient norm, for instance, 1\% of the components account for 99\% of the gradient.
-This property ensures that the pre-trained model can easily find a flat minimizer which guarantees the model's ability to generalize even with a low number of trainable parameters.
+With the prevalence of pre-training-fine-tuning paradigm, how to efficiently adapt the pre-trained model to the downstream tasks has been an intriguing issue. \textbf{P}arameter-\textbf{E}fficient \textbf{F}ine-\textbf{T}uning (PEFT) methods have been proposed for low-cost adaptation.
+Although PEFT has demonstrated effectiveness and been widely applied, the underlying principles are still unclear.
+In this paper, we adopt the PAC-Bayesian generalization error bound, viewing pre-training as a shift of prior distribution which leads to a tighter bound for generalization error.
+We validate this shift from the perspectives of oscillations in the loss landscape and the quasi-sparsity in gradient distribution.
 Based on this, we propose a gradient-based sparse fine-tuning algorithm, named \textbf{S}parse \textbf{I}ncrement \textbf{F}ine-\textbf{T}uning (SIFT), and validate its effectiveness on a range of tasks including the GLUE Benchmark and Instruction-tuning.
 The code is accessible at \url{https://github.com/song-wx/SIFT}.